pratikkr107/QuizApp/README.md

 ## Overview
- Developed an interactive quiz application using Java Object-Oriented Programming (OOP) principles and Java Swing for the user interface.
+ Developed an interactive quiz application using Java Object-Oriented Programming (OOPS) principles and Java Swing for the user interface.

+## Technologies Used

+- Java OOPS
+- Java Swing

  ## Preview